BabylonJS/BabylonNative/Documentation/Extending.md

 this component will be called `ComponentName`.
 3. Decide where your component should be placed within the Babylon Native repository.
-Depending on what it is, it might make sense to place it in the `Plugins` or `Polyfills` folder.
+Depending on what it is, it might make sense to place it in the `Plugins` or `Polyfills` folders.
 For the purposes of these notes, however, we will assume you decide to create a new folder called `Extensions` and to add your `ComponentName` repo as a submodule located at `Extensions/ComponentName`.
 4. Add a `Source` folder inside your `ComponentName` submodule.
 Add a placeholder C++ file